Radio in New Zealand: MediaWorks New Zealand

-MediaWorks New Zealand operates ten radio brands alongside its television brands, TV3 and FOUR.
+MediaWorks New Zealand operates ten radio brands, these used to operate alongside its former television brands, TV3 and FOUR.
 It was formed in 2004 when CanWest Global Communications combined television company TV3 Network Services and radio company RadioWorks, to sell-down its shares in the company on the NZSX and sell its remaining stake to Ironbridge Capital.
 MediaWorks has continued to face ongoing financial difficulties, requiring a $43 million loan from the Government in 2011 before briefly going into receivership in 2013.
 Since Mark Weldon took charge of the company in August 2014, it has outlined plans for greater integration between radio and television.
 This includes the planned introduction of a combined news service, NewsHub, in 2016.

 Since its inception in 2004, MediaWorks has relaunched local heritage stations to its adult contemporary More FM and easy listening The Breeze brands, reducing or removing local programming.
 Its other music brands include The Edge, The Rock and The Sound.
 It has rolled out new talk radio network Radio Live and local music station Kiwi FM, converted Radio Pacific to LiveSport, and purchased brands Mai FM and George FM.
 MediaWorks affiliates include Times FM in Orewa, Coromandel FM on the Coromandel Peninsula, Radio Dunedin in Otago and Port FM in Timaru.